szokodiakos/typegoose/README.md

 ### pre

-We can simply attach a `@pre` decorator to the Typegoose class and define the hook function like you normally would in Mongoose.
+We can simply attach a `@pre` decorator to the class and define the hook function like you normally would in Mongoose.

 ```typescript
 @pre<Car>('save', function(next) { // or @pre(this: Car, 'save', ...